RRFdev/PaleoDelights/README.md

 ![image](https://user-images.githubusercontent.com/40174427/83354055-431c5a00-a389-11ea-971f-7fa9655e9e37.png)

 In the menu items screen the user can browse through a selection of paleo diet meals to order, separated into categories of foods, drinks and appetizers.
 The menu items are stored and referenced from a database set up in Firebase Firestore.

+The images for the menu items are stored in Firebase Cloud Storage and then displayed using Picasso.

 ![image](https://user-images.githubusercontent.com/40174427/83354071-57605700-a389-11ea-8dbb-d2fe0ae7346f.png)